72 hours at Camp David: Inside Biden’s lagging response to the fall of Afghanistan

 White House press secretary Jen Psaki had planned to spend the week away from Washington with her family, but after spending the weekend working remotely — including helping to try to get U.S. journalists out of Afghanistan — she returned to the White House on Monday to help manage the evolving situation, according to a person familiar with the situation.
 And after initially offering a schedule for Biden devoid of any public events, the White House announced Monday morning that the president would speak to the country in the afternoon.

 “I am president of the United States of America, and the buck stops with me,” Biden said in his speech Monday.
 “I am deeply saddened by the facts we now face.
-But I do not regret my decision to end America’s war fighting in Afghanistan and maintain a laser-focus on our counterterrorism missions there and in other parts of the world.”
+But I do not regret my decision to end America’s war fighting in Afghanistan, and maintain a laser-focus on our counterterrorism missions there and in other parts of the world.”

 'Failed execution'